Categories

 • Plasters.
 Note bottom of the bag they are in has been reinforced so it makes a better water carrier.
 This was a gift from a friend of mine and has ended up in the medical kit.

 • Dental floss: this is probably a duplicate of an item also carried in my repair kit.
 I have one in my EDC pouch too.
-Could be uses to construct an emergency bikini for my Brazilian girlfriend.
+Could be used to construct an emergency bikini for my Brazilian girlfriend.

 • Roll of tape.
 I only have this because I got it free with another pouch I purchased.